 The barometric pressure doesn’t have to change drastically to cause headaches, either.
-In a study published in 2015, researchers looked at the effects of barometric pressure on people with chronic migraines.
+In a published in 2015, researchers looked at the effects of barometric pressure on people with chronic migraines.
 The researchers found that even small decreases in barometric pressure induced migraines.

 Another study out of Japan saw similar results.
 In that study, 28 people with a history of migraine kept a headache journal for one year.
 Migraine frequency increased on days when the barometric pressure was lower by 5 hectopascals (hPa) than the previous day.
 Migraine frequency also decreased on days when the barometric pressure was 5 hPa or higher than the previous day.

 See your doctor if your headaches are affecting your quality of life.
 If you suspect that your headaches are related to the weather changes, let your doctor know about this pattern.

 In an older migraine study from 2004, 39 out of 77 participants were sensitive to weather changes, such as barometric pressure.
 But 48 of the participants reported that they believed their headaches were affected by the weather.
 That’s why it’s important to keep track of your symptoms and report any changes or patterns to your doctor.
 There may be another explanation, so it’s best to review your symptoms together.

 There’s no specific test to diagnose barometric headaches, so it’s important to give your doctor as much information as possible.
 Your doctor will ask about:

 Try keeping a headache journal for at least one month before reviewing it with your doctor.
 That can help you accurately answer their questions or see patterns you hadn’t noticed.